-The council’s management team is led by the Chief Executive, Lesley Seary.
+The council’s management team comprises the Chief Executive and five directors, who are named below.
+Lesley Seary has been the council’s Chief Executive since 2011.
 Reporting to her are five directors and two heads of service who lead the council’s core departments.

 Corporate Director, Carmel Littleton